What is pH?

 Solutions that exhibit extremes of pH in either direction can be very useful in killing microbes, especially those solutions that exhibit a very alkaline pH.
 A cleaning solution with a pH of 12 would be very effective at killing microbes.

-SIMIX Multi-Surface Coating (pH above 11) and SIMIX All Purpose Cleaner (pH above 12) are your complete surface solutions.
+Simix Multi-Surface Coating (pH of 12) and Simix Multi-Surface Cleaner (pH above 11) are your complete surface solutions.